August 13, 2017

-Gary Otte was scheduled to be executed at 10 am EDT on Wednesday, March 15, 2017, at the Southern Ohio Correctional Facility in Mansfield, Ohio.
-Gary’s execution has been rescheduled to June 13, 2017.
+Gary W. Otte is scheduled to be executed at 10 am EDT on Wednesday, September 13, 2017, at the Southern Ohio Correctional Facility in Mansfield, Ohio.
 Forty-five-year-old Gary is convicted of the murder of 61-year-old Robert Wasilkowski on February 12, 1992, and for the murder of 45-year-old Sharon Kostura on February 21, 1992, both in Parma, Ohio.
 Gary has spent the last 24 years of his life on Ohio’s death row.

 Gary allegedly had a troubled childhood.
 He was depressed and began using drugs at an early age.
 Gary had difficulty fitting in with other children, as noted by his grade school teachers.
 As an adult, he frequently drank alcohol and used cannabis and cocaine.